Puppy Vaccine Schedule: A Complete Owner’s Guide

 Symptoms tend to be more severe when another respiratory pathogen is involved along with parainfluenza (more on that later).
 Kennel cough is treated with cough medicine and sometimes antibiotics.

-This virus thrives in places bustling with our furry pals like kennels or dog parks.
+This virus thrives in places bustling with other furry pals, including kennels or dog parks.
+For this reason, some dog boarding facilities require dogs to get an additional non-core vaccine to protect against kennel cough.
 To prevent this disease, make sure your pup’s vaccinations are up-to-date before hitting the dog park or doggie daycare!

 Parvovirus